StevenBlack/vocab/million-dollar-words.md

 are called joeys, just as all baby bears are called cubs.

+### jouska
+An emotion; A hypothetical conversation that you compulsively play out in your head.

 ### Jungian
 Carl Jung was a contemporary and follower of Freud, and is best known for his theories of a universal mythology, a connection that brings us all back to basic